rome/tools/GOVERNANCE.md

 - Ability to decide on moderation decisions involving core contributors
 - Access to the `*@romejs.dev` email address

-The separation of Core Contributor and Manager allows for a minimum access of privileges.

 New managers will be decided based on a unanimous vote by the existing managers.

 ### Owners